Matthew Wade: International career

 On 13 January 2017, in the first ODI against Pakistan of a 5-match series, Wade scored his maiden ODI century, which came from 100 balls.
 He reached 100 on the final ball of Australia's innings, and his effort came when Australia was in trouble at 5 for 78 early in the innings.
 On the second last ball he got 2 runs off of a ball hit to the infield due to a misfield, which allowed him to retain the strike to complete the hundred.
 Wade was given out LBW earlier in his innings, but the decision was overturned after he asked for a review.

-On 27 January 2017 he was named as ODI captain of Australia in injured Steve Smith's place for their series against New Zealand.
+On 27 January 2017, he was named as ODI captain of Australia in injured Steve Smith's place for their series against New Zealand.
 He was not fit for the first ODI and ruled out from the squad.
 Aaron Finch was named stand-in captain for the match.
 Before the second ODI of that series Wade was ruled out of series due to back injury and Finch continued to captain in the remaining matches.

 In July 2019, Wade was added to Australia's squad for the 2019 Cricket World Cup, as cover for Usman Khawaja, who was ruled out of the knock-out stage of the tournament with a hamstring injury.

 In July 2019, he was named in Australia's squad for the 2019 Ashes series in England.
 Wade played in all five matches, making 337 runs across 10 innings at an average 33.70, including two centuries.
 The series was drawn 2-2.
 In April 2020, Cricket Australia awarded Wade with a central contract ahead of the 2020–21 season.

 On 16 July 2020, Wade was named in a 26-man preliminary squad of players to begin training ahead of a possible tour to England following the COVID-19 pandemic.
 On 14 August 2020, Cricket Australia confirmed that the fixtures would be taking place, with Wade included in the touring party.
 On 6 December 2020, Wade captained Australia for the first time, leading the side in a T20I match against India at the SCG after Aaron Finch was ruled out due to injury.
 In August 2021, he was named captain for Australia's five-match T20I series against Bangladesh.
 Later the same month, Wade was named in Australia's squad for the 2021 ICC Men's T20 World Cup.

+In May 2024, he was named in Australia’s squad for the 2024 ICC Men's T20 World Cup tournament.

+On 29 October 2024, Wade announced his retirement from international cricket.

 List of international centuries

-He has scored 4 centuries (100 or more runs in a single innings) in Test and 1 in One Day International (ODI) matches.
-Wade made his Test debut against West Indies at Kensington Oval, Bridgetown in April 2012.
-His highest Test score of 117 came against England at The Oval, Kennington in September 2019.
-Wade made his ODI debut in February 2012 against India at the Melbourne Cricket Ground, Melbourne.
-His highest score of 100* came against Pakistan at The Gabba, Brisbane in January 2017.
-He has not scored any century in Twenty20 International (T20I) matches.
+He has scored four centuries in Test matches and one in a One Day International.
+His highest Test score of 117 came against England at The Oval in September 2019.
+His highest ODI score of 100 not out came against Pakistan at The Gabba in January 2017.